 Emily began to understand that she did have a choice about her own feelings.

 Mama took a moment to form her next words.
 “Emmy, when you give your power away to someone else, by NOT forgiving, it’s kind of like putting yourself behind bars and becoming a prisoner.
 It is even worse than that.
-Not only do you put yourself behind bars (as a prisoner to anger, bitterness and hatred) but you also hand the key right over to the person who was mean or unkind.
+Not only do you put yourself behind bars (as a prisoner to anger, bitterness, and hatred) but you also hand the key right over to the person who was mean or unkind.
 You give them control.
 The key is yours, Emily,” Mama said, “Don’t give it to anyone.”

 Emily knew it was not her fault that Miley went home.
 She did not make Miley choose bad behavior.
 Emily was NOT going to be a prisoner on this beautiful sunny day.

 Who is the Boss?

 Before Emily talked to the girls she released her anger and sent up a quick prayer for Miley.
 Emily pictured herself holding hands with Miley.
 As she talked to God she put Miley’s hand in Jesus’s strong hand.
 “Dear God,” Emmy prayed, “Miley tried to ruin our day and she hurt our feelings too.
 I pray for Miley and I hope you will teach her how to share and be kind.
-I am choosing to forgive her right now like mama taught me to forgive.
-I give Miley to you Jesus … and now I will be free to be happy.
+I am choosing to forgive her now like mama taught me to forgive.
+I give Miley to you Jesus … and now I will be free from resentment and choose to be happy.
 Thank you, Jesus, Amen!